2003Rk/Resume2Job/README.md

 - **Scraping & API:** BeautifulSoup, Selenium, Job APIs
 - **Authentication:** Firebase/Auth0

+## 🌟 APIs & Services Used

+- 🌍 **Aduza API**: Free job listing API used for fetching job postings.
+- 🔗 **LinkedIn & Indeed API (Optional)**: If available, these can be integrated for broader job searches.

 ## Screenshots 📸

 Here’s a glimpse of the FitBuddy app in action: